mhagenow01/FBFransac/README.md

 <div align="center"><img src="https://render.githubusercontent.com/render/math?math=D=max((p_i - f_i)\cdot n_i)" style="width:150px"></div>

 Where here, <img src="https://render.githubusercontent.com/render/math?math=p_i"> is the closest scene point to face <img src="https://render.githubusercontent.com/render/math?math=f_i">, which has normal <img src="https://render.githubusercontent.com/render/math?math=n_i">.
 This metric is compared against the expected error in scene point measurement.
 If the model fits perfectly, we would expect each of the faces to have corresponding scene points lying on the face (within error tolerance).
 If the model is incorrectly oriented, or if it is simply the wrong model, we would expect at least one face to be significantly displaced from the scene.

-##### Examples
-We provide a main interface that allows for specification of the point cloud and the meshes.
-It will find mesh instances in the point cloud and display results using Open3D.
-Note: The first time you run for a particular mesh, it will need to run the mesh pre-processing which can take 1-2 minutes.

 ### Results
 #### General results